iamcest/covid19-slides/covid-19-cxh-slides.md

 #

-- covid-19 is increasingly common in the population just now; it's a mild self-limiting disease characterised by cough and fever secondary to respiratory infection with sars-cov2; however, some need hospital and some of those, ITU.
+- covid-19 is increasingly common in the population just now; for most people it's a mild self-limiting disease characterised by cough and fever secondary to respiratory infection with sars-cov2; however, some people need hospital admission and some of those need ITU.

 # basic epidemiology of covid-19